Cash flooding into cannabis sector a windfall for non-bank investment houses

-It has been a wild year for legal cannabis companies.
+It has been a busy six months of dealmaking for legal cannabis companies.

-The nascent sector has captivated investors – from millennials to retirees, pot heads to suits, pro traders to rookies – in Canada and beyond.
-Their cash has been flooding in, pushing valuations of startups that have booked little to no revenue, let alone income, into the hundreds of millions and even billions.
+The sector has captivated investors in Canada and beyond – from millennials to retirees, pro traders to first-time investors.
+Their cash has been flooding into marijuana equities and exchange-traded funds, helping to push the valuations of startups that have booked little to no revenue, let alone income, into the hundreds of millions and even billions.

 All of this action – most of it speculative – has been a boon for the bankers, lawyers, auditors and consultants who advise public and private cannabis firms on deal-making, compliance, accounting and their operations.

-"We are seeing demand from all over the world to invest in the cannabis sector here," said Graham Saunders, the head of origination at Canaccord Genuity Corp.

-"Investors are flocking to the sector just because they see how big it's going to be."
+It has also caused some observers to warn of a bubble that will leave large numbers of investors holding the bag.

 The frenzy is rooted in a shift in public policy that is seeing countries across several continents permit and regulate the growth, sale and use of marijuana in some form.
-Canada is leading the charge by becoming the first Group of Seven country to allow the leisurely use of the drug later in the year, building on a new medical regime that serves 235,621 patients, according to the latest Health Canada figures.
+Canada is leading the charge by becoming the first Group of Seven country to allow recreational use of the drug later in the year, building on a new medical regime that serves 235,621 patients, according to the latest Health Canada figures.

-The sector ended the last year with a bang after a quiet third quarter, as companies raised a record $900-million in equity in the last three months of 2017, according to data compiled by Canaccord.
+The sector ended the last year with a bang after a quiet third quarter, as companies raised a record $900-million in equity in the last three months of 2017, according to data compiled by Canaccord Genuity Corp.

+"We are seeing demand from all over the world to invest in the cannabis sector here," said Graham Saunders, the head of origination at Canaccord.

 Then, in the first handful of weeks in 2018, the industry announced more offerings worth $1.8-billion, flooding the market with new shares at or near all-time highs.